TLongP/Chatbot_using_Transformer/README.md

 The Translator use a beam search for the best sentence.

-This translator wworks only with 1 sentence as input
+This translator works only with 1 sentence as input, since this will we will generate a batch size of the beam_width.